Devolutions/IronRDP/crates/ironrdp-acceptor/README.md

 # IronRDP Acceptor

-State machine for the server connection acceptance sequence.
+State machines to drive an RDP connection acceptance sequence.

+For now, it requires the [Tokio runtime](https://tokio.rs/).